Updated January 20, 2022

-On September 26, the Canada Emergency Response Benefit (CERB) ended.
-Workers who have lost their jobs, seen their incomes reduced, who are ill or in self-isolation, or who have caregiving needs can apply for Employment Insurance or one of the Canada recovery benefits, or the new Canada Worker Lockdown Benefit.
+Workers who have lost their jobs, seen their incomes reduced, who are ill or in self-isolation, or who have caregiving needs may be eligible to apply for Employment Insurance, one of the Canada recovery benefits, or the new Canada Worker Lockdown Benefit.

 Who should apply for EI?

 To qualify for EI regular benefits, EI sickness benefits, or EI caregiver benefits, you must have 420 hours of insurable employment in the past 52 weeks or since your last EI claim.

 To be eligible for EI regular benefits, you must be available and looking for work and willing to accept reasonable job offers.
 This includes accepting recalls from your employer if you have been temporarily laid off.
 You will need a Record of Employment from your employer to apply for EI, and your ROE must not say that you quit your job voluntarily.

 EI sickness and caregiving benefits have additional eligibility criteria.
 You can learn more about these here: https://www.canada.ca/en/services/benefits/ei.html

 Who should apply for one of the recovery benefits?

 Until May 7, 2021 you may also be eligible to apply for one of two Canada Recovery benefits: